 - 1. Helps expand educational opportunities for under-resourced and non-English speaking communities about the natural resources and benefits of open space and increases public appreciation for the environment. - 2.
-Promotes volunteer involvement and engagement of diverse communities in ongoing conservation, restoration, enhancement and interpretation of the District's natural resources. - 3.
+Promotes volunteer involvement and engagement of diverse communities in ongoing conservation, restoration, enhancement and interpretation of the District's natural and cultural resources. - 3.
 Engages children and parents in the enjoyment and appreciation of outdoor open spaces to inspire the next generation of conservation champions. - 4.
-Funds and enables programs that hire youth to work in parks and open space and encourages them to consider careers in conservation.

-- 5. Keeps preserves safe, clean, accessible and inviting for ecologically sensitive public enjoyment and education. - 6.
-Promotes awareness and access to open space programs and activities. - 7.
+Funds and enables programs that hire youth to work in parks and open space and encourages them to consider careers in conservation. - 5.
+Keeps preserves safe, clean, accessible and inviting for ecologically sensitive public enjoyment and education. - 6.
+Promotes awareness and equitable access to open space programs and activities that include tools and measures for addressing language, physical and transportation barriers. - 7.
 Protects cultural resources located on natural open space and working lands. - 8.
 Helps fund and streamline emergency repairs to District infrastructure, including trails and public access amenities. - 9.
-Supports federal, state and regional programs that provide local mobility/multi-modal alternatives for all residents. - 10.
+Supports federal, state and regional programs that provide local mobility/multi-modal transportation alternatives for all residents. - 10.
 Facilitates linkages between preserve trails and regional trails and ultimately to the places where people live and work. - 11.
-Improves local transportation to enable better connectivity between communities and open space preserves. - 12.
-Limits public use of drones (unmanned aerial vehicles) consistent with Board policies, ordinances or District permitting to preserve the tranquility of outdoor experiences, prevent disruptions and impacts to the natural resources and minimize wildfire risk. - 13.
-Supports advances in broadband and telecommunications technology that provide internet access in open space.
+Improves local transportation and promotes cleaner transportation options to enable better connectivity between communities and open space preserves. - 12.
+Limits public use of drones (unmanned aerial vehicles) consistent with Board policies, ordinances or District permitting to preserve the tranquility of outdoor experiences, prevent disruptions and impacts to the natural resources and minimize wildfire risk.